intersystems-community/Reports-widgets-documentation/README.md

 ### New Posts bar chart
 _New Posts shows how many new posts were published per month_

 Bar chart with posts_lang in Show Values, MonthYear in Category.
-Only the last 6 months are taken into MonthYear using the Select Bottom N function.
+Only the last 6 months are taken into MonthYear using the Select Bottom N function, and current month skipped by Skip First option.

 ### Table
-_Numeric representation of the chart_

 Crosstab with m_post_id_count in summarys, Post_date in Rows and posts_lang in Columns.
-Fulter: to display only last 6 months.
+Fulter: to display only last 6 months and not display current month.

 ## List 6
 ### Total Posts
-_Running ?
-Total Posts of any type?? shows how many posts were published for the entire period until the end of the specified month_
+_Running Total Posts of any type shows how many posts were published for the entire period until the end of the specified month_

 Total Posts is a Stacked bar chart made in the same way as Total Members, as Logi does not have the ability to use the running total function.